benwilber/benwilber.github.io/_posts/2024-08-21-pg-trgm-autocomplete.md

  8853   | jasongraves | 0.30769232
 ```

-I have a PG 12 database with 140,000,0000 users and this query takes 30ms max.
+I have a PG 12 database with 140,000,0000 users and this query takes 30ms.

 Here's an example query plan: